ADHD Coaching

 I’ll guide you with compassion to create a structure that supports meaningful change.

-Alongside one-on-one sessions, I offer the Barkley Parenting Program, a structured, evidence-based approach developed by Dr. Russell Barkley, one of the leading experts in ADHD.
+If you’re also a parent navigating ADHD, I also offer the Barkley Parenting Program : a structured, evidence-based approach developed by Dr. Russell Barkley, one of the leading ADHD experts.

-This program provides practical tools to manage daily challenges, strengthen communication, and bring more harmony to family life.
+This program provides practical tools to manage daily challenges, strengthen communication, and bring more calm to family life.

 → Learn more about the Barkley Parenting Program